 Western red wine, on the other hand is widely available.
-It could be Chardonnay, Merlot, Cabernet Sauvignon or just any type of red wine.
+It could be Pinot Noir, Merlot, Cabernet Sauvignon or just any type of red wine.
 While it may seem unthinkable, the sweetness of red wine is close to that of the red glutinous rice wine which is also sweet.
 This makes the flavours of the other ingredients more present.

 If you are concern of the flavour being too strong, reduce the amount of wine to about 500ml or more.
 The best way is to slowly add in the wine to suit your taste.